 “They told me that they still didn’t know what it was,” says Pete, “but they knew what it wasn’t – which was malignant.”

 Pete found that the diagnosis was a benign tumor due to fibrous scarring from previous trauma.
 Although the tumor was benign, his testicles had been shutting down for the past few years.

-“Throughout that entire process, Dr. Eigner and his staff were there for me and were more than willing to answer any questions that I had,” Pete says.
+“Throughout that entire process, the team at Urology Associates was there for me and were more than willing to answer any questions that I had,” Pete says.
 “Ultimately, it was the best news that I could have received in that situation.
 My ‘kids’ are gone, but I’m cancer-free!”